 There will definitely be whittling, fire lighting, campfire cooking and foraging, but other big projects may include wild pottery and pit-firing, willow weaving, wattle and daub and coracle building!
 The young people will also have the chance to steer this session in the direction they want, with projects focusing on the areas that interest the group the most.

-This session is aimed at older children and young people, specifically preteens and teens.
+This session is aimed at older children and young people, specifically preteens and teens and costs just £7.50 for 2 whole hours!

 The available dates are as follows: